Etude 6: Whisper Tones

 - If you have never played a whisper tone before, first try to play one on a high-B.

 - Blow long notes and always with extremely few air.
 Whenever you hear a ‘normal’ flute sound, you use less (and even less) air.
 You will actually only need a fraction of the air you are used to blow.
-It might be so few air, that at first you don’t realize that it is actually possible to blow with so few air!
+It might be so few air, that at first you don’t realise that it is actually possible to blow with so few air!

 - Use the breath support to direct the whisper tone into the space towards the other side of the room.